domsbc4d/intro-to-python/README.md

 - Write and use modular functions, and import third-party libraries.
 - Learn and apply a basic set of methods from the core data analysis libraries of Numpy, Pandas and Matplotlib.
 - Investigate and manipulate data to learn its metadata, shape and robustness.
-- Learn how data management, and analysis, supports the Model-View-Control approach to application development.
-- Investigate and apply JavaScript tools, such as D3, Plotly and Leaflet, for data presentation and visualisation.
 - Learn how to improve your knowledge and experience through online documentation and question-and-answer communities.

 _Lessons_: